Days & Times:

 Nell Hamilton is a true Cape Rep kid, having grown up at the theatre.
 She’s been a member of the Young Company since its inception, her favorite role being Eurylochus in the Odyssey.
 You may have also caught her on the Cape Rep stage in Mamma Mia, Billy Elliot, and Evita.
 Thank you to everyone who made this project possible!

 Sage Lach is a freshman at Nauset High School finding her way through these unique times.
 In the past, one of Sage’s favorite roles was Helen Keller in the Miracle Worker (CDG).
 During the last season of YOCO at Cape Rep, Sage had a blast playing Meterstein and she looks forward to joining Cape Rep on another one of its adventures this November!

 Dylan Moreno is currently a freshman at Sturgis East High School.
 He has appeared as Nathan Lukowski in the Cape Rep production of The Full Monty.
 He also takes part in the Young Actors Company.
 He is grateful for the opportunity to participate in the November project.

 Kendall Smith is a freshman at Nauset Regional High School.
 She was a part of YoCo last year and has been involved in the drama club in school.
 She is excited to be a part of The November Project, and I can’t wait to see what Cape Rep does next!

-Emma Tichnor is 17 years old and a senior at Nauset High School.
+Eli Tichnor is 17 years old and a senior at Nauset High School.
 She has been in Young Company for two years.
-Emma is excited to work with the Cape Rep family on the November project and she is looking forward to continuing YoCo.
+Eli is excited to work with the Cape Rep family on the November project and she is looking forward to continuing YoCo.